NatthaMarayart/mooknorules/ruby-and-co.md

 ## Brand & Product Decisions

 - **Category positioning:** "pet-safe floor cleaner" as the entire brand premise, not one feature among many
 - **Single hero SKU:** a 500ml bottle priced at ฿189.
-The refill pouch format was cancelled for launch — before expanding the format lineup, the priority is establishing the brand itself.
-One clear hero product lets the brand story land first, with format expansion (like refills) coming once that foundation is set
+Rather than launching multiple formats at once, the priority is establishing the brand itself first — one clear hero product lets the brand story land, with format expansion coming once that foundation is set
 - **Visual identity:** Newsreader (serif, italic accents for warmth) paired with Hanken Grotesk (clean, modern body text), an earth-tone palette, and a layout direction inspired by Fetch & Co. — aiming for a premium-but-approachable feel rather than a clinical "cleaning product" look
 - **Hero imagery:** planned a studio photoshoot featuring Ruby, my own dog, as the face of the brand — reinforcing the pet-safe premise visually rather than just claiming it in copy